The Consumer Conundrum

 Telstra’s research also found that 42 per cent of Australians said the idea of a single set of personal credentials is appealing.
 Registered with, for example, a bank, mobile operator or independent identity provider, it could be used across multiple websites in a one-click process, rather than having to register and remember credentials for each.

-Australia Post’s 2016 research into eGov services also found that 83 per cent of Australians wouldn’t mind sharing personal data if it made their lives easier – and almost half chose Australia Post as their preferred provider of eGov services.
+Australia Post’s 2016 research into eGov services (PDF 5.9MB) also found that 83 per cent of Australians wouldn’t mind sharing personal data if it made their lives easier – and almost half chose Australia Post as their preferred provider of eGov services.

 Our research with BCG also found the idea of a single digital identity resonated with all types of consumers, regardless of age or location.
 Four factors were deemed critical to user adoption, as these research responses reveal.